faizalrf/documentation/Xpand-10.5-ES.md

 Complete!

-MariaDB Xpand RPMs installed successfully
+MariaDB xpand RPMs installed successfully
-MariaDB Xpand service started...
+MariaDB xpand service started...
 Please wait for the database to initialize (This will take a minute.)
 .......................
-MariaDB Xpand initialized.
+MariaDB xpand initialized.

-MariaDB Xpand is now ready for use. checking options setting config path reading settings from /etc/clustrix/clxdbi.conf
+MariaDB xpand is now ready for use. checking options setting config path reading settings from /etc/clustrix/clxdbi.conf